menganha/tiled_map_editor/README.md

 2. State the changes you have made to the software.
 3. Make the source code of the redistributed software available.
 4. Distribute the software under the same licence

+This software represents a bit of hard work.
+Please respect the terms of the Licence when using this software.

+Thank you so much for using Tile Basic!